Tim Anderson Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fifth-ranked team ERA across all MLB pitching staffs (3.65).
+- The Yankees have the fifth-ranked team ERA among all MLB pitching staffs (3.65).

-- Yankees pitchers combine to allow 68 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- The Yankees rank 16th in baseball in home runs given up (68 total, 1.1 per game).

+- Severino (0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched) makes the start for the Yankees, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.